MaybeShewill-CV/CRNN_Tensorflow/README.md

 ```

 ## Testing the pre-trained model
-In this repo you will find a model pre-trained on a subset of the [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/)
+In this repo you will find a model pre-trained on the
-dataset.
-You can find the data as TensorFlow records in the `data` folder.
-The trained model can be tested with
+[Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/)dataset.
+When the tfrecords
+file of synth90k dataset has been successfully generated you may evaluated the
+model by the following script

 ```
-python tools/test_shadownet.py --dataset_dir data/ --weights_path model/shadownet/shadownet_2017-09-29-19-16-33.ckpt-39999
+python tools/evaluate_shadownet.py --dataset_dir PATH/TO/YOUR/DATASET_DIR --weights_path PATH/TO/YOUR/MODEL_WEIGHTS_PATH
+--char_dict_path PATH/TO/CHAR_DICT_PATH --ord_map_dict_path PATH/TO/ORD_MAP_PATH
+--process_all True --visualize True
 ```

 The expected output is